gixita/devcontainer-multirepo-nvim-vscode/readme.md

 # External devcontainer configuration for python
+## What you get

+!Alpha stage

+A devcontainer with Neovim configured for python.

+Neovim contains pyright as LSP, ruff as linter, mypy as typechecker.
+Debuggerpy is used for debugging and pytest for tests.

+Npm is installed only for pyright and tmux is installed but with default configuration.

 ## Purpose
-When your repo contains a generic devcontainer and you want to use NeoVim without impacting the other contributors.
+I clone this repo when the project repo on which I contribute contains a generic devcontainer and I want to use NeoVim without impacting the other contributors.

 My use case:
-- SSH in a cloud VM (running Ubuntu without privileges, no sudo)
+- SSH in a cloud VM (running Ubuntu without privilege, no sudo)
 - Build multiple services through the custom docker-compose.yml
-- Enter each containers and run nvim, run my service inside the container
+- Enter each container and run nvim, run my service inside the container

 ## How to use it
 - Clone this repository